Principles of Naturopathic Medicine

 Is Homeopathy safe?

 Homeopathy is one of the most widely used systems of medicine in the world.
 Homeopathy is extremely effective, safe, gentle, non-suppressive and doesn’t interfere with other medications.
 Homeopathy is holistic and addresses the cause, not the symptoms.

 Homeopathic medicine views symptoms as signs of the body’s attempt to eliminate toxins in contrast to medications that continue suppression and can worsen the disease state and may ultimately require more medications.
 Homeopathic remedies can be used to increase the routes of elimination so that the toxins may be released in appropriate ways without aggravation.
 Homeopathy addresses not only the physical state of the patient but also the mental and emotional symptoms.

 The way that homeopathic medicine works is similar to a vaccination in which an attenuated virus or inactive substance is given to stimulate the immune system to prevent a disease process.
 Homeopathic remedies use a substance that in its normal state would produce the disease condition, but when succussed and diluted, helps to eliminate the disease and its symptoms while increasing elimination of the toxins via the eliminatory organs: kidney, lung, intestines, liver and skin.

 Muscle Energy Stretching (MES)

 An exceptional therapeutic process which restores free and comfortable motion to a painful muscular tissue or joint space.
 The process uses a direct, three-dimensional movement approach of timed soft tissue contraction and stretching.
-These procedure releases restriction within the muscular skeletal system.
-This techniques is utilized for any body area that is experiencing tightness, pain or discomfort and especially effective for neck, upper shoulder, low back and hip areas.
+This procedure releases restriction within the muscular skeletal system.
+This technique is utilized for any body area that is experiencing tightness, pain or discomfort and especially effective for neck, upper shoulder, low back and hip areas.